• About

 Overview

-This page explains how to nominate as a candidate for the House of Assembly in the 2026 State Election.
-It outlines key dates, eligibility requirements, forms, and lodgement processes for both independent candidates and candidates endorsed by registered political parties.
-All requirements are set under the Electoral Act 1985 (the Act).
+This page explains how to nominate as a candidate for the House of Assembly.
+It outlines eligibility requirements, nomination methods, forms, deposits, and lodgement processes for both independent candidates and candidates endorsed by registered political parties.

 Candidate qualifications